-The IRC's Immigration Program can help you to petition to bring your family members to the U.S., apply for American citizenship, green cards, work authorization, travel documents, and more.
-The IRC is recognized by the U.S. Department of Justice to provide immigration legal services.
+The IRC can help you to petition to bring your family members to the U.S., apply for citizenship, green cards, work authorization, travel documents, and more.

 Who We Are

 The International Rescue Committee (IRC) is an international non-profit organization founded in 1933 at the request of Albert Einstein.
-IRC is at work in more than 40 countries and 28 U.S. cities and each year our programs serve 23 million people worldwide.
+The IRC is at work in more than 40 countries and each year our programs serve 23 million people worldwide.
 The American Institute of Philanthropy CharityWatch gives the IRC an A+ rating and Charity Navigator awarded the IRC its highest rating.

-Our comprehensive immigration services are available in 23 U.S. cities and are provided by qualified staff accredited by the U.S. Department of Justice.
+The IRC is recognized by the U.S. Department of Justice to provide immigration legal services.
+Our comprehensive immigration services are available in 23 U.S. cities and are provided by accredited immigration staff.
 We can provide eligibility consultations, full case management services, and legal representation.

 Apply for U.S. Citizenship

 Are you ready to become an American citizen?
 The IRC can help all eligible legal permanent resident to apply for naturalization.
 You do not have to be a refugee or asylee client to take advantage of our services.
-Call us today to make a private appointment or register online for one of our citizenship workshops.
-Your case will be expertly managed by a Department of Justice accredited representative who will complete and file your naturalization application, serve as your legal representative with USCIS, alert you to updates in your case, and provide you trusted advice throughout the entire process.
+To get started with a case, make an appointment online.

 Benefits of Naturalization